 So it should be no surprise that the City by the Bay harbors many unlikely attractions in far-flung locations that locals cherish as much – or even more – than well-known spots like The Painted Ladies or Fisherman's Wharf.
 Below are a few choice secrets.
 Some are new, some old, all San Francisco originals.

 The Wave Organ

-Located on a jetty in the San Francisco marina, the Wave Organ is musical instrument played by the San Francisco Bay itself!
-Finished in 1986, the instrument is constructed of 25 PVC organ pipes of various lengths that go down beneath the jetty and into the water.
+Perched at the tip of a jetty in the San Francisco marina, the Wave Organ is a musical instrument played by San Francisco Bay itself.
+Finished in 1986, the instrument is constructed of 25 PVC organ pipes of various lengths that plunge into the water beneath the jetty.
 As the tide changes, so do the sounds that the Wave Organ makes.
-It’s a great spot for a little late night make out session, if it’s not freezing cold outside.
-Interesting fact that might just kill the romantic mood: the jetty is made up of material taken from a demolished cemetery.
+When the tide comes in it burbles like a baby, and on its way out it belches quite rudely.
+Often it makes spooky ghostly sounds, possibly with good reason: the jetty is made up of material taken from the demolished Laurel Hill Cemetery.

 The Golden Fire Hydrant

-Affectionately referred to by some as 'San Francisco’s attic' the 6thfloor of the SF main public library is a treasure trove of books, photos, art, and other ephemera all concerned with San Francisco’s illustrious past.
-There are original photos from the Gold Rush, posters from turn of the century dog shows, old restaurant menus featuring long-forgotten foods of the past, and so much more.
-The history geek in me is squealing with glee as I write about it - if you're of like mind, pay a visit to the attic on your next San Francisco trip.
+Affectionately referred to by some as 'San Francisco’s attic,' the sixth floor of the SF main public library is a treasure trove of books, photos, art, and other memorabilia from the city's illustrious past.
+There are original photos from the Gold Rush, posters from turn-of-the-century dog shows, old restaurant menus featuring once-trendy San Francisco foods like chop suey and crab Louie, and other gems pulled from the Center's 153 file drawers packed with San Francisco ephemera.

 The Center has been collecting this stuff for 50 years and you never know what's going to surface next – early punk 'zines, handbills advertising 1950s jazz poetry readings, matchbooks to pioneering gay clubs.
 The collection is priceless, and entry is free – this might be exactly where you leave your heart in San Francisco.